node-hid/node-hid/README.md

     npm install node-pre-gyp
     ./node_modules/.bin/node-pre-gyp rebuild --runtime=node-webkit --target=0.12.3
 ```
-You can change 0.12.3 to version nwjs that you want deploy.
+You can change 0.12.3 to version nwjs that you want to deploy.

 ## Support